For Chef Reina Montenegro, bringing vegan options to her meat-loving Filipino culture is a calling.

 Perfecting Filipino food

-A self-taught chef, Montenegro worked as a personal chef and caterer in the Bay Area—she moved there in 1997—before opening her own restaurants that included the now-closed Nick’s Kitchen in Daly City, Nick’s On Grand in South San Francisco, and Nick’s On Mission in San Francisco.
+A self-taught chef, Montenegro worked as a personal chef and caterer in the Bay Area after moving there in1997, before opening her own restaurants that included the now-closed Nick’s Kitchen in Daly City, Nick’s On Grand in South San Francisco, and Nick’s On Mission in San Francisco.

 Despite a career in the kitchen, creating vegan versions of the dishes of her youth wasn’t an easy task.